Prapthi564/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_08_Azure Monitor.md

-# Lab 08: Azure Monitor
+# Lab 08: Create a Log Analytics Workspace, Azure Storage Account, and Data Collection Rule (DCR)

 ## Lab scenario
 You have been asked to create a proof of concept for monitoring virtual machine performance.
 Specifically, you want to: